adacalypse/modern-times-ADA/index.md

 <br>
 ## The lost ones

 But not all were so lucky.
 Silent movies became so unpopular that "Most of [them] did not survive because of wholesale junking by the studios.
 There was no thought of ever saving these films.
 They simply needed vault space and the materials were expensive to house."
-(Film preservationist Robert A. Harris [C])
+(Film preservationist Robert A. Harris [[C]])
-In addition to that, movies usually were stored in flammable nitrate films before the 30s, which led to many unfortunate loss events: many movies turned to ash in vault fires, taking with them, the collective memory of beloved stories and iconic stars…
+In addition to that, movies usually were stored in flammable nitrate films before the 30s, which led to many unfortunate loss events: many movies turned to ash in vault fires, taking with them the collective memory of beloved stories and iconic stars…
-To track down these forgotten figures, we investigated another an external database from Wikidata [D] listing the most prominent lost films in the USA.
+To track down these forgotten figures, we investigated another an external database from Wikidata [[D]] listing the most prominent lost films in the USA.

 {% include_relative figs/lost_films_per_year.html %}